andrecianflone/deep-learning/summaries/overview_optimization.md

 ### Gradient descent
 #### Batch gradient descent
 - Computes the gradient of the cost on entire training set, in one go
+- Minus
   - Slow as single update requires measuring loss on all data
   - Converts to global minimum only for convex error surfaces

 #### Stochastic gradient descent (SGD)
+- Plus
-- Parameter update after each training sample, faster than batch
+  * Parameter update after each training sample, faster than batch
-- Frequent updates cause objective function to fluctuate
+  * Frequent updates cause objective function to fluctuate
-- Can easily overshoot minimum, so better to decay learning rate
+  * Can easily overshoot minimum, so better to decay learning rate
-- Shuffle data at each epoch
+- Should shuffle data at each epoch

 #### Mini-batch gradient descent
 - Best of both, size should be 50 ~ 256
+- Plus
-- Reduces variance of parameter updates
+  * Reduces variance of parameter updates
-- Efficient computation of matrices
+  * Efficient computation of matrices
-- Issues
+- Minus
-..* Same issues with learning rate, can address problem with schedules ..* Same learning rate applies to all parameters, problem ..* Easy to get trapped in local minima and saddle points
+  * Same issues with learning rate, can address problem with schedules
+  * Same learning rate applies to all parameters, problem
+  * Easy to get trapped in local minima and saddle points

 ### Optimization (adaptive methods)
 #### Momemtum